rmtrbk/ElasticSearchIndexer/README.md

 * Upload the `Lambda` `jar` file and click on `Save`

-* Note that if you have a higher load you may need to configure `Basic settings' section with appropriate values for memory and execution time thresholds.
+* Note that if you have a higher load you may need to configure `Basic settings` section with appropriate values for memory and execution time thresholds.

 ## How to test
 This is a simple `Java` `Maven` project.